CSE185-Final-Project/Project-Proposal/dataset/README.md

 # Datasets One
 Datasets come from Lab 4, provided by Professor Gymrek.
 They are derived from the research paper titled "**High fat diet-induced changes of mouse hepatic transcription and enhancer activity can be reversed by subsequent weight loss**".
 The datasets have been preprocessed using STAR and RSEM by Professor Gymrek.
+DOI: 10.1038/srep40220

 ## Data Files
 - **Chow Diet Samples**